-"Never again!" swears this well known writer who made the mistake of matching wits with the Information Please experts and snug in front of my radio and say, "Why can't the bums answer that one?"
-For I have been a guest on Information Please and was I good and lousy!
+"Never again!" swears this well known writer who made the mistake of matching wits with the Information Please experts was I good and lousy!

+EVER again will I sit smug and snug in front of my radio and say, "Why can't the bums answer that one?"
+For I have been a guest on Information Please and